telerik/kendo-ui-core/docs-aspnet/installation/nuget-install.md

 This article describes how to configure your system for the Telerik NuGet source and then use it to install {{ site.product }} in your project.

 [NuGet](https://www.nuget.org) is a popular .NET package manager.
-Telerik maintains a NuGet feed with official {{ site.product }} releases and service packs.
-These packages are available only for registered users with an active trial or commercial license.
-In the Telerik NuGet feed, you will see only the packages that are licensed to your account.
+Telerik maintains a custom, private, NuGet feed with official {{ site.product }} releases and service packs.
+In the Telerik NuGet feed, you will see only the packages that are licensed to your account (for both current and previous releases).

 {% if site.core %}
 >tipLooking for a complete tutorial?
 Check out the [Getting Started guide that uses NuGet]({%slug gettingstarted_aspnetmvc6_aspnetmvc%}) to add Telerik UI to the project.